 - Lisbon private customized walking tour with a local guide

 - Gourmet walking tour and tastings

-I also recommend getting some some skip the lines ticket as one of the best things to do in Lisbon – they usually offer outstanding value and save the hassle of staying in line for a long time (which is a real nuisance, especially when time is limited!).
+I also recommend getting some some skip the lines ticket as one of the top tips – they usually offer outstanding value and save the hassle of staying in line for a long time (which is a real nuisance, especially when time is limited!).
 Here is a list of the best skip the line tickets in Lisbon:

 - Super Lisbon Combi – contains tickets to a bunch of attractions and a skip the line ticket to Castel Sao Jorge, for which tickets are not easy to get.

 - Torre de Belem skip the line tickets

 One of the most popular, and perhaps touristy things to do is riding Tram 28.
 I guess one in 2 photos of Lisbon you’ll see is that of the yellow tram going up and down the hills.
 Tram 28 links Martim Moniz to Campo Ourique.
 If you think this is a strictly tourist activity, think again: locals also ride the tram at the end of their working day.
 The tram gets packed after 12:00 pm so if you plan on going on a ride, make sure to go earlier – unless you like the idea of mixing up with the locals!